astral-sh/ruff/README.md

       --target-version <TARGET_VERSION>
           The minimum Python version that should be supported --line-length <LINE_LENGTH>
-          Set the line-length for length-associated checks and automatic formatting --max-complexity <MAX_COMPLEXITY>
+          Set the line-length for length-associated rules and automatic formatting --max-complexity <MAX_COMPLEXITY>
           Maximum McCabe complexity allowed for a given function --add-noqa